wieslawsoltes/Dock/docs/dock-styling.md

 # Styling and Theming

 This guide demonstrates how to customize the appearance of Dock controls using Avalonia styles.
-It shows how to apply built‑in themes, override style resources and tweak control templates.
+It shows how to apply built-in themes, override style resources and tweak control templates.

 ## Applying a theme